roshan-c-b/VSD_worskhop/README.md

 <details>
-<summary><b>Task 5:</b>Implementing Simple ALU using VSDSquadron Mini</summary>
+<summary><b>Task 5:</b> Implementing Simple ALU using VSDSquadron Mini</summary>

 ## **Overview**

-This project involves the implementation of a Basic ALU Unit that performs addition, subtraction, multiplication, and division without the need for explicit control signals.
-Using a RISC-V-based SoC development kit, the ALU operates on user given inputs, showcasing how arithmetic operations can be implemented and executed in embedded systems.
-The goal is to simulate and execute all operations sequentially, demonstrating the practical application of RISC-V architecture in performing multiple arithmetic computations.
+This project focuses on implementing a Basic Arithmetic Logic Unit (ALU) capable of performing addition, subtraction, multiplication, and division operations.
+Designed using a RISC-V-based SoC development kit, the ALU takes two user-provided inputs and sequentially computes the corresponding sum, difference, product, and quotient of the numbers.

+The implementation showcases the practical application of RISC-V architecture in embedded systems by simulating and executing all operations without requiring additional control signals.

 ## **Components Required**
 * VSDSquadron Mini